binnywang/ShmObjMgr/README.md

 # ShmObjMgr
-manage objects of  different kind of class in share memory pool
+manage objects of  differents kind of class in share memory pool